 2) a <V2X-AS-address> attribute that contains a V2X application server address as specified in 3GPP TS 23.285 [21].

+<local-service-info> element contains either the following elements:

+a <V2X-UE-id> element and a <geo-id> element;

+or the following elements:

+a <result> element set to the value "success" or "failure" indicating success or failure of getting the local service information;

+if the result is "success", shall include a <local-service-info-content> element which provides the local service information.

 <geographical-identifier>, an optional element specifying one or more geographical area identifiers.
 This element consists of one or more <geo-id> elements.
 The <geo-id> element contains a geographical area identity representing a geographical area.

 <operation> is a mandatory element which indicates a value either "subscribe" or "unsubscribe".